Modeling and control of malaria dynamics in fish farming regions: The Model

 \subsection{Dynamics of Vegetation}

-Next we present a model for the growth of the border vegetation of the fish tanks, which is supposed to be affected by periodic cleaning.
-Previous studies in the Alto Juruá region \cite{Reis2015malj,Reis2015plos} established a correlation between lack of cleaning and presence of {\em Anopheles} larvae in fish farming ponds.
-We model this in such a way that the carrying capacity of larvae is a function of the proportion of ponds' border covered by vegetation. \if{
+Next we present a model for the growth of the border vegetation {and the cleaning practices of the fish farmers.
+The vegetation is mostly fast growing herbaceous plants that demand frequent clearing.
+We let $V$ be the amount of border vegetation at time $t,$ defined as a proportion of the total pond border. } \cite{Reis2015malj,Reis2015plos}

-}\fi We assume that the percentage of border vegetation $V: \mathbb{R}_+\mapsto [0,1]$ grows proportionally to available space $1 - V$, and that {\em some} cleaning occurs every $\tau$ days, in which a part $\gamma$ of border vegetation is removed.
+We assume that the percentage of border vegetation $V: \mathbb{R}_+\mapsto [0,1]$ grows proportionally to available space $1 - V$, and that {\em some} cleaning occurs every $\tau$ days, in which a part $\gamma$ of border vegetation is removed.
 Hence $\gamma:\mathbb{R}_+ \mapsto[0,1] $ is the fraction of vegetation cleaned as function of time.
-More precisely, at day $n\tau$, the proportion of vegetation removed is $\gamma(n\tau)$.
-We propose the following system of impulsive ordinary differential equations to model the described situation:
+More precisely, at day $n\tau$, the proportion of vegetation removed is $\gamma(n\tau)$. \sol{Following ideas from Dumont {\em et al.} \cite{DumontTchuenche2012,DumontThuilliez2016}, we} propose the following system of impulsive ordinary differential equations to model the described situation:

 where $r > 0$ is the vegetation growth rate (see Table \ref{model:table1}).